River City Ransom: Reception

-Outside Japan, River City Ransom was not highly successful when initially released.
-However, due to its unique gameplay and sense of humor, it is today considered a cult classic.
-This cult following, combined with the game's character and humor, inspired parallel works.

-It initially received mixed reviews upon release.
-Japanese magazine Famitsu reviewed the game under its original Japanese title of Downtown Nekketsu Monogatari and gave it a generally positive review, stating that it is a fighting game which skillfully incorporates RPG elements, scoring it 28 out of 40.
+River City Ransom initially received mixed reviews upon release.
+Japanese magazine Famitsu reviewed the Japanese version and gave it a generally positive review, stating that it is a fighting game which skillfully incorporates RPG elements, scoring it 28 out of 40.
 French magazine Player One reviewed the game under its European localised title of Street Gangs and gave it a highly positive review, concluding that it is not to be missed and scoring it 93%.
 UK television programme GamesMaster generally panned Street Gangs, with one reviewer saying he "would rather sit in a vat of horse manure than play this game, give it to your worst enemies", with an overall score of 32%.

 Retrospective reviews have been very positive.
 IGN said that the fighting mechanics are exceptionally achieved, and that the RPG-esque elements give the game a depth and replayability, ultimately scoring it 9 out of 10.
 In 2006, Play contributing editor Eric Patterson listed the game's cover art, along with Groove on Fight, as his favorite game covers of all time.
 In 2008, Nintendo Life gave it 8 out of 10.
 EuroGamer gave it an 8 out of 10.
 In 2009, IGN ranked it the 15th best NES game in their Top 100 NES Games list.
 In 2012, GamesRadar ranked it the seventh best NES game ever made.
 The staff felt that it was more memorable than Ghosts 'n Goblins, Legend of Kage, and Double Dragon, and is still influential.
 In 2014, GamesRadar ranked it the eleventh best NES game of all time.
 In 2017, Paste ranked it 16th in their 100 Best NES Games list.
 Also in 2017, Polygon ranked it 461st in their 500 best games of all time list.
 In 2021, Retro Gamer included the game in their Top Ten NES Games list.

-GameSpy gave the GBA version a score of 4/5.
-GameSpot gave it 6.9.
+GameSpy gave the GBA version a score of 4/5, while GameSpot gave it 6.9.